jeremym3817/Minesweeper-Request/README.md

 This was a project I completed for coursework in my Fundumentals of Computer Science II (CS2510)

-**To avoid academic integrity violations, this repository has been made private**
+**To avoid academic integrity violations, the code for this project has been made private**

 If you're interested in seeing my implementation, please send a request via email at jeremym3817@gmail.com